Rùm: Economy, transport and culture

+The natural darkness is important also for the breeding colony of Manx shearwater birds on Rùm.
+The view of the night sky on clear nights is impressive, showing the stars, the Milky Way, meteors, and the Aurora Borealis or its sheen.
+View with a telescope to see more.
+An observatory is planned for the near future.

 Demographics

 Rùm is one of the most sparsely populated of all Scottish islands.
 There is no indigenous population; the residents are a mixture of employees of NatureScot and their families, together with a number of researchers and a school teacher.

-In recent years, Rùm's inhabitants have been seeking to attract more people to the island in order to boost their population.
-Their appeal has been successful, with several hundred applications being sent in response to thieir campaign.
-The island has witnessed a population explosion relative to its size.
-In August 2020, the population was estimated to be around 32.
-Less than a year and a half later, the number of inhabitants was estimated to be around 40.
+In the 21st century, Rùm's inhabitants have been seeking to attract more people to the island in order to boost their population.
+Several hundred applications were in response to the campaign and the population increased to about 40.
+At the time of the 2022 census the number of inhabitants was recorded as 31.

 Climate

 As with the rest of the British Isles, Rùm features a strongly maritime climate with cool summers and mild winters.

 There is a MetOffice weather station at Kinloch providing long term climate observations.